eissamonet/README-Generator/README.md

 ## Description
 A command-line application is created that dynamically generates a professional README.md file from a user's input.
+A full-length video on how to generate a README file can be shown here: [README Video](https://drive.google.com/file/d/1-Px5RwmPwmizOoOgnxPX9zN4UJyfuqbZ/view).

 ## User Story